 WCP invested in Repco in 2012 in a transaction which helped validate Repco’s business model, management and IPO prospects.
 Repco completed one of 3 successful IPOs in India in 2013.
 WCP exited this investment through the capital markets in 2014.

-Ujjivan is a top-5 microfinance institution (MFI) in India that provides inclusive financial services to over 3 million economically active urban poor women across India.
-Ujjivan has the widest distribution network of any MFI in the country and is a market leader in product innovation and distribution.
-Ujjivan was awarded a Small Finance Bank License and now provides a diverse product offering to its customers.
+Ujjivan was amongst the largest microfinance institutions (MFI) in India when it converted into a Small Finance Bank (“SFB”) and provided inclusive financial services to over 3 million economically active urban poor women and micro-enterprises across India at the time of WCP’s exit.
+Ujjivan has one of the widest distribution networks of any SFB in the country and is a market leader in product innovation and distribution.

 BTG Pactual Group is an investment bank and asset and wealth manager with a dominant franchise in Brazil, and operates a successful international investment and distribution platform.